How to choose bathroom tiles that are ideal for your room and budget

-Size isn’t everything – enter Colour
+Size isn’t everything – enter colour

-Colour is also a critical decision.
+When you choose bathroom tiles, colour is also a critical decision.
 Choose the wrong shade, you’ll spend thousands re-doing your bathroom.
 Get it right, you’ll love using your bathroom.

 This is why it’s so important to pick up samples whether you’re ordering online or from a store.

 If you have no natural light and want a more open feeling then chose a light colour bathroom tile.
 Light and glossy surfaces reflect light better than darker ones.
 Plus the more light, the bigger your bathroom will feel.

 While darker tones are on trend right now, they will make your bathroom feel more intimate.